Staging of Breast Cancer: The Index

 There are ‘visual’ cues that a pathologist will see when viewing the cancer cells through the microscope.
 This can give extra clues about how the cancer will behave.
 Microscopic analysis of the cells also looks for immunochemical indicators or ‘markers’, which give an indication of how well certain treatments are likely to work.

 The histological evaluation can also give indications and reassurances of the benign or ‘likely-benign’ nature of the tumor.

 Aggressive breast cancers might spread or ‘metastasize’ to different areas of the body, and that is what makes them dangerous and harmful.
 The staging of a breast cancer therefore also involves tests to determine whether or not the cancer has spread, or might spread, to the lymph nodes and other areas of the body.

 There are many statistics that touch upon the disease-free and overall survival rates of various types of breast cancer at different stages.
 But, bear in mind that breast cancer is by-and-large a curable disease (up to 90%).
 A higher stage of breast cancer may require more aggressive interventions, but the outcome is usually positive.

 Breast Cancer Staging in General

 Breast cancer staging is all about deciding how to treat the breast cancer.
-The extent of the breast cancer must be determined immediately.
-Staging also involves additional histological evaluations of the primary breast tumor in order to gain the broadest possible understanding of the predicated behavior of the breast cancer and its responsiveness to treatment.
+The breast cancer team need to determine the extent of the breast cancer immediately.
+Staging also involves additional histological evaluations of the primary breast tumor.
+This in order to gain the broadest possible understanding of the predicted behavior of the breast cancer and its responsiveness to treatment.